aarmonis/tiktok_claim_classifier/README.md

 ![alt text](images/confusion_matrix.png)

-The confusion matrix (test data) reveals only misclassifications in test set, consisting of 3 false positives and 5 false negatives.
+The confusion matrix reveals only misclassifications in test set, consisting of 3 false positives and 5 false negatives.

 ### Feature Importance